-MacDowell Downtown is a free series of presentations open to the public by MacDowell Fellows that takes place on the first Friday of the month from March to November in downtown Peterborough.
+MacDowell Downtown is a free series of presentations open to the public by MacDowell Fellows.
+It typically takes place on the first Friday of the month from March to November in downtown Peterborough.
 Each season of MacDowell Downtown features a wide array of programming, including film screenings and workshops, readings, and writing seminars, art exhibitions, performances, talks, and more.
 MacDowell Downtown begins at 7:30 p.m. typically at the Monadnock Center for History and Culture in Peterborough.

-Below, see a slideshow of the past season.
-Keep an eye out for our “At MacDowell” monthly column appearing the first Thursdsy of every month in The Monadnock Ledger-Transcript, and visit our Facebook Events page for the latest information on upcoming MacDowell Downtown events.
+(Below, see a slideshow of the 2019 season.
+Keep an eye out for our “At MacDowell” monthly column appearing the first Thursday of every month in The Monadnock Ledger-Transcript, and visit our Facebook Events page for the latest information on upcoming MacDowell Downtown events.)